Judgment, Energy Work, and Embracing the Reality of Love

-Most people don’t waste their time in judgement of others.
+Most people don’t waste their time in judgment of others.
 Deep down, we all know that judging others is a complete waste of time.
 Deep down, our essential nature is Divine Being.
 We are all precious and loved beyond comprehension.

 As we seek to improve our lives, we see that changing behaviors generally means changing habits.
 Energy work goes after habits which have had time to become so second nature that we hardly register them consciously.